 Before there was the 2015 hit Broadway musical Hamilton, there was 1776, the 1969 Broadway musical about the signing of the Declaration of Independence.
 In 1972, the musical was turned into a film, with many of the stage actors reprising their roles for the silver screen.
 Some of the dialogue spoken (and sung!) in this film was directly taken from first-hand accounts.
 The film looks a bit dated to modern viewers, but if you’re looking for a musical take on the summer of 1776 and how independence was declared, you can’t go wrong with a viewing of 1776.

 We’re cheating just a little bit here – Hamilton has yet to be released as a film, and is still being performed live in theaters around the United States (including here in Boston, this September through November).
-But if you can’t get yourself a live performance of Hamilton, you can still settle down at home and listen to the 2015 album recording of the original Broadway cast.
+But if you can’t get yourself to a live performance of Hamilton, you can still settle down at home and listen to the 2015 album recording of the original Broadway cast.
 This innovative musical takes a fresh look at the life of Alexander Hamilton, “the ten-dollar Founding Father without a father [who] got a lot farther by working a lot harder.”
 A must-listen if you enjoy Broadway musicals, rap music, and fresh, lyrical takes on the founding of our nation.
 Better yet, catch it live if you can!
-If you find yourself unable to shake Hamilton’s story after giving the musical a listen, try picking up Ron Chernow’s massive Alexander Hamilton biography – it’s a doorstopper of a book, and formed the basis of the musical.
+If you find yourself unable to shake Hamilton’s story after giving the music a listen, try picking up Ron Chernow’s massive Alexander Hamilton biography – it’s a doorstopper of a book, and formed the basis of the musical.

 John Adams ( 2008 HBO miniseries)

-This masterful 7-part miniseries from HBO is adapted from David McCullough’s John Adams biography (which is in itself well-worth a read).
+This masterful 7-part miniseries from HBO is adapted from David McCullough’s John Adams biography (which is in itself well worth a read).
 HBO brings its trademark grit to John Adams, and each immersive episode will make you feel as if you are truly living in the colonial era.
 And fans of Abigail Adams, rejoice, as this colonial leading lady is given her fair share of screen time despite the name of the show.
 This thorough miniseries begins with the Boston Massacre and continues through the rest of John Adams’s long and storied career, with episodes focusing on Adams’s travels and time in Europe alongside Benjamin Franklin, his vice-presidency, his presidency, and the first, defining years of our nation.

 Johnny Tremain (1957)